nicbell/attach.js/README.md

   var x = new SomeThing($('.anotherSelector'));
 });
 ```
-Pretty messy and what if the class name changes?
+Pretty messy, and what if the class name changes?

 ##Example
 ```html